2024 Romanian presidential election: Annulment

 On 17 December, the European Commission announced an investigation into TikTok over interference in the elections.
 On 21 December, the political magazine Politico Europe reported that the pro-European PNL had financed a general political campaign, the hashtags of which were then used to promote Georgescu.
 On 12 January 2025, tens of thousands of people protested in Bucharest against the annulment of the election.

 Some Romanian politicians supported Georgescu's participation in the new presidential elections in May 2025.
-Former liberal leader Crin Antonescu said: "It is not just about [Georgescu] or his statements but about a broader theme — society's trust in the fairness and reliability of the democratic system, particularly elections."
+Former Senate President Crin Antonescu, the candidate supported by the governing coalition in the new election, said: "It is not just about [Georgescu] or his statements but about a broader theme — society's trust in the fairness and reliability of the democratic system, particularly elections."
+Ultimately, Georgescu's attempt to register as a candidate in the new election was rejected by the Central Electoral Bureau on 7 March 2025, which led to new protests.
+Simion subsequently announced and registered his candidacy in Georgescu's place, which the BEC approved on 15 March.

 On 21 January, the European Court of Human Rights rejected an appeal by Georgescu to reverse the annulment, saying that it did not have jurisdiction over the case.
 Six days later, the Venice Commission of the Council of Europe published an "Urgent Report on the cancellation of election results by Constitutional Courts", which had been commissioned by the Council of Europe President, Theodoros Rousopoulos, on 13 December 2024.

 At the 2025 Munich Security Conference US Vice President JD Vance criticised the annulment, stating that "If your democracy can be destroyed with a few $100,000 of digital advertising from a foreign country, then it wasn't very strong to begin with".
 He said that the Romanian courts had decided to annul the elections under pressure from "flimsy suspicions of an intelligence agency and enormous pressure from its continental neighbors" (referring to the Romanian Intelligence Service).

 On 24 April 2025, a judge of the Ploiești Court of Appeals overturned and suspended the Constitutional Court's ruling that had annulled the election.
 The Central Electoral Bureau subsequently stated that the 2025 election, due on 4 May, would continue as normal.
 The Prosecutor's Office attached to the Ploiești Court of Appeals appealed the decision, and the Superior Council of Magistracy referred the judge for potential disciplinary misconduct.

-In the first round of the 2025 presidential election, Simion won 41 per cent of the vote in the first round on 4 May, with Nicușor Dan defeating him 53.6%–46.4% in the runoff on 18 May.
-Dan's presidency began on 26 May 2025.
+In the first round of the 2025 presidential election on 4 May, Simion came first with 41 percent of the vote, ahead of Bucharest mayor Nicușor Dan with 21 percent, former Senate President Crin Antonescu with 20 percent, and former Prime Minister Victor Ponta with 13 percent.
+Dan defeated Simion 53.6%–46.4% in the runoff on 18 May, and his presidency began on 26 May 2025.